Commvault Distributed Storage technical and architectural overview whitepaper

 Note that while the performance of the system is subject to the workload and the actual system configuration, Commvault Distributed Storage can support sub-millisecond latency and scale to tens of thousands of IOPS and hundreds of MB/sec per virtual disk.

-Note: See the Commvault hardware guide for specific recommendations on capacity and performance-optimized configurations and expected performance.
+Note: See the Commvault Distributed Storage hardware guide for specific recommendations on capacity and performance-optimized configurations and expected performance.

-Commvault Distributed Storage contains a rich set of advanced storage efficiency capabilities, grouped in five major categories: thin provisioning, deduplication, compression, compaction and auto-tiering.
+Commvault Distributed Storage contains a rich set of advanced storage efficiency capabilities: thin provisioning, deduplication, compression, compaction, and client-side caching.

 Each Hedvig Virtual Disk is thinly provisioned by default and does not consume capacity until data is written.
-This space-efficient dynamic storage allocation capability is especially significant in DevOps environments that use Docker, OpenStack and other cloud platforms where volumes do not support thin provisioning inherently, but can support it using Commvault.
+This space-efficient dynamic storage allocation capability is especially significant in DevOps environments that use Docker, OpenStack and other cloud platforms where volumes do not support thin provisioning inherently, but can support it using Commvault Distributed Storage.

 Commvault Distributed Storage supports inline global deduplication that delivers space savings across the entire storage cluster.
 Deduplication is not “one size fits all.”
 It can be toggled at the virtual disk level to optimize I/O and lower the cost of storing data for data and apps that are suited for data reduction.
 As writes occur, the storage system calculates the unique fingerprint of data blocks and replaces redundant data with a small pointer.
 The deduplication process can be configured to begin at the storage proxy as previously mentioned, improving write performance and eliminating redundant data transfers over the network.
 Data reduction rates vary based on data type, with most clusters seeing an average of a 75% reduction.

 Commvault Distributed Storage supports inline compression that can be toggled at the virtual disk (application) level to optimize capacity usage.
 Commvault uses the standard Snappy compression library and stores only compressed data on-disk.
-While the actual compression ratio and speed depend on data type and system configuration, Commvault itself never looks into the data to perform any content-specific compression.
+While the actual compression ratio and speed depend on dataset and system configuration, Commvault never looks into the data to perform any content-specific compression.

 To improve read performance, as well as to optimize disk space, Commvault periodically performs garbage collection to compact redundant blocks and generate large sequential chunks of data.